KatTheGit/sylvan-row/README.md

 # Unnamed MOBA

-A Multiplayer Online Battle Arena game, focusing on the following:
+A Multiplayer Online Battle Arena game, focusing on the following values:
-- Balanced (no hard-counter interactions)
+- Being balanced (no hard-counter interactions)
-- Brute-force anticheat
+- Having brute-force anticheat
-- Relatively simple but unique characters
+- Having relatively simple but unique characters
-- Twin-stick top-down shooter style
+- Playing like a twin-stick top-down shooter
-- Hand-drawn but 3D-looking graphics
+- Looking hand-drawn but also 3D-ish
-- Low skill floor, high skill cap (easy to learn, hard to master)
+- Being easy to learn but hard to master

 ## Compile & run

 Tested on Windows, Linux and OSX.
+Not in a very playable state, so no realeases yet.

+Run the game:
 ```sh
 cargo run --bin game --release
 ```
+Run the server:
 ```sh
 cargo run --bin server --release
 ```

+You can change the server's IP in `src/bin/game.rs:~211`

 ## Dependencies